 Due to differences in organising public transportation, history of city- and port planning, and path-dependency in the development of transportation infrastructure, cities in the Baltic Sea region face a variety of challenges in their urban mobility solutions.
 There are regional and transnational differences, as well as different perspectives taken by different stakeholders, often neglecting the larger view in sustainable urban mobility.
 For instance, commercial companies assess their local production logistics strongly differently from city planners who assess the needs of urban logistics.
 In addition, global trade is affecting the transportation flows in Europe, challenging the administrative borders of the cities.

 The HUPMOBILE’s objective is to provide a holistic approach to sustainable mobility solutions in cities and their perimeters.
-The project helped the city authorities, infrastructure operators and transport providers assess and integrate innovative mobility options into their mobility management plans and policies, e.g. concerning production and urban logistics, the use of intelligent transportation systems (ITS) solutions, and multimodality in urban transport and travel-to-work.
+The project helped the city authorities, infrastructure operators and transport providers assess and integrate innovative mobility options into their mobility management plans and policies, e.g. concerning production and urban logistics, the use of intelligent transportation systems (ITS) solutions, and multimodality in urban transport.

 0.00MillionEni + Russia